hemilabs/ui-monorepo/README.md

-# ui-monorepo
+# UI Monorepo

-This repository contains the various apps and websites related to the Hemi Network along with reusable UI components.
+A comprehensive collection of UI components and utilities for blockchain applications by Hemi Labs.

-## Major Components
+## 📦 Packages

+This monorepo contains the following packages:

-[btc-wallet](./btc-wallet) The React components to integrate btc wallets (Currently, only Unisat is supported).
+- **@hemilabs/btc-wallet**: Components for Bitcoin wallet integration (Currently, only Unisat is supported)

-[portal](./webapp) The portal app living in `https://app.hemi.xyz`.

-[sliding-block-window](./sliding-block-window) A tiny package to walkthrough a range of blocks and run async functions for each.

-[wagmi-erc20-hooks](./wagmi-erc20-hooks) A set of hooks to interact with ERC20 contracts using wagmi.
+- **@hemilabs/sliding-block-window**: UI components for block visualization and walkthrough of block ranges
+- **@hemilabs/wagmi-erc20-hooks**: React hooks for ERC20 token interactions using wagmi
+- **@hemilabs/webapp**: Portal app living at https://app.hemi.xyz

 ## Deployment